wp-plugins/html5-jquery-audio-player/readme.txt

 = It doesn't work for me, this plugin sucks! =

 Actually it does work... and tens of thousands of people use it successfully.
 If you're having a problem it is highly likely that it is one of the common issues below.
 Please take the time to read these FAQs and try the steps suggested.
 If you're still having problems you can get support in the forum.
 Be nice, and explain your issue properly so I can try to help you.
 Thank you.

-= Sample player shows instead of my own playlist (Pro Version) =

-This indicates a problem with your shortcode.
-Check for weird characters, symbols or spaces in your playlist title that are generating wrong to the shortcode.
-Especially check for a space before an underscore in the shortcode.

 = jQuery Conflict (It's breaking my site) =